Manu’s Menu

 A tropical treat, papaya jam brings a colourful twist to your usual fruit preserves.

-Papaya jam in a glass jar with a spoon.
+Papaya jam served in a small glass jar with a spoon.

 Pumpkin Jam